Oven Baked Stew

 - 1/2 teaspoon paprika

-- 5 medium russet potatoes, peeled and diced into 1 inch pieces
+- 5 medium russet potatoes peeled and diced into 1-inch pieces

 - 2 cans (10.75 ounces, each) condensed cream of celery soup

-- 1 cup ketchup
+- 1 cup ketchup (or tomato sauce)

 Instructions